wholesomedumpling/gettingandcleaningdataassignment/Codebook.md

 * 'test/y_test.txt': Test labels.

+* 'tidydata.txt': The tidy data set grouped by Subject and Activity, and each variable averaged.

 The following files are available for the train and test data.
 Their descriptions are equivalent.

 * 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.